ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ### Single Unit Payload Structure {#single}

-In a single unit payload structure, as described in {{figure-transmission-style}}, the RTP packet contains the RTP header, followed by the payload header and one single MIHS unit.
+In a single unit payload structure, as described in {{figure-transmission-single}}, the RTP packet contains the RTP header, followed by the payload header and one single MIHS unit.
 The payload header follows the structure described in {{payload-header}}.
 The  payload contains a MIHS unit as defined in {{ISO.IEC.23090-31}}.

 ~~~~~~~~~~
  0                   1                   2                   3